alec-david/hnReactClone/README.md

 ##### Stuff to look into
 + Redux instead of mobx
++ Unit test with Jest
 + ~~Try pulling down json of data instead of pulling it down 1 by 1~~

 ##### Bugs
++ When trying to load more new comments, promise error
 + ~~If a job is in a story list (like in best), you can click into comments even if the job links to another website.~~